Summary

 10) Key takeaways

-• Bifurcation is the market—Class A, amenitized, energy-efficient buildings and mixed-use districts outperform; undifferentiated commodity stock underperforms.
+- Bifurcation is evident in the market, where Class A, amenitized, energy-efficient buildings and mixed-use districts outperform, while undifferentiated commodity stock underperforms.

 Sources (selected)